For Faculty & Staff

-Faculty members may place books, folders, study guides and videos on reserve for their classes.
+Reserves: Faculty members may place books, folders, study guides, and videos on reserve for their classes.
 Reserve items are kept at the circulation desk and may be checked out for use in the library.
 There is a two-hour time limit on reserve items.
 The library does not renew or accept hold requests for reserve items.
-A link to the course reserve catalog is available through the PVCC Jessup Library Catalog.
+Contact Rachael Huber for additional information.

-Faculty/staff members or students at off-campus sites may request to have materials, including books owned by the library and interlibrary loans, sent to the site through courier.
+Delivery via Courier: Faculty/staff members may request to have materials, including books owned by the library and Interlibrary Loan books, sent to another campus via courier.

 - All materials that need to be shipped through UPS must be brought to the library by 2 p.m. to ensure that the package will be picked up for delivery.

-- If packages are brought to the library after 2 p.m., library staff will prepare a pouch and shipping label.
+- If packages are brought to the library after 2 p.m. and must go out overnight, library staff will prepare a pouch and shipping label.
 The sender is responsible for taking the package to the UPS store.

 - There is no UPS pick-up on Friday while the College is on summer schedule.
 Any packages dropped off after 2 p.m. on Thursday or on Friday will be sent the following Monday.